yarisvt/tyk-docs/tyk-docs/content/tyk-apis/tyk-dashboard-admin-api/sso.md

 weight: 5
 ---

-The Dashboard Admin SSO API allows you to implement custom authentication schemes for the Dashboard and Portal.
+The Dashboard Admin SSO API endpoint allows you to implement custom authentication schemes for the Dashboard and Portal.
 Our Tyk Identity Broker (TIB) internally also uses this API.
+See [Single Sign On](/docs/tyk-apis/tyk-dashboard-admin-api/sso/) for more details.

-In a production environment, you need to change the default `admin_secret` value that is called by the `admin-auth` header in your `tyk_analytics.conf` file.
+> **Warning**: In a production environment, you will need to change the default `admin_Secret` value that is called by the `admin-auth` header in your `tyk_analytics.conf` file.
 This is located in `/opt/tyk-dashboard`.

 ### Generate authentication token